eibex/reaction-light/README.md

 ### Manually updating a git install
 - Navigate to the reaction-light directory
 - Run `git pull origin master`
-- Shutdown the bot by using the `/bot kill` command
+- Shutdown the bot by using the `/bot kill` command.
+You can also use `/bot restart` on Linux-based systems.
 - Start the bot again

 ### Manually updating a zip install